Depictions of nudity: Films and television

 In the United States and Canada, nudity clauses are a standard part of the contracts signed by actors.
 But things were different in, say, France.
 The 2013 film Blue Is the Warmest Colour proved to be controversial not necessarily because it depicted a lesbian relationship for which it has been praised, but because of the conditions under which the starring actresses were forced to work by the director.
 In an interview with The Daily Beast, actress Adèle Exarchopoulos stated, "Most people don’t even dare to ask the things that he did, and they’re more respectful."
 In the aftermath of the MeToo movement in 2017, actresses have become increasingly willing to voice their concern over explicit nudity or sexuality on screen.
 Many film sets now recruit intimacy coordinators to ascertain the comfort, safety, and consent of all those involved in the shooting of such scenes.
 Controversy could also ensue if the actors were teenagers at the time of filming.
 As April Pearson, who was cast as Michelle Richardson in Skins (2007–2013), explained, "There’s a difference between being officially old enough and mentally old enough."

 Lust, Caution (2007) is a Chinese-language erotic, historical, romantic, and mystery film based on the 1979 novella of the same name by Eileen Chang.
 The film is inspired by the real-life Chinese spy Zheng Pingru and her failed attempt to honey-trap and assassinate the Japanese collaborator Ding Mocun during the Second Sino-Japanese War (1937–1945).
 It was a critical and commercial success not just in Greater China but also internationally.
 In Taiwan and Hong Kong, it was screened uncut, but in mainland China, some scenes were censored.
 In South Korea, nudity in films is no longer unusual.
 In 2012 alone, the movies Eungyo, The Concubine, and The Scent were released with commercial success.
 However, critics argued that it was not nudity that led to their popularity among viewers but rather compelling plots.

 Due to the culture of the United States, MTV, VH1, and other music-related television channels usually censor what they deem offensive or otherwise inappropriate for their viewers.
 For example, the music video for the song "Justify My Love" (1990) by Madonna contained a number of sexual fetishes and was consequently rejected by MTV.
 As Rolling Stone contributing editor Anthony Curtis explained, "...there's this kind of adolescent sexuality, with a lot of talking and looking and fantasizing.
 Through the years, MTV has done a very effective job of dancing up to the line without going over it.
 And that approach seems to work for them."
 In the United Kingdom, the Independent Broadcasting Authority, which regulated television and radio programming, banned the music video from being aired before nine o'clock in the evening.

+Animation

+Many animated works, from both Japan and western countries, include nudity in various contexts.
+Those works include: